Joan Trumpauer Mulholland

 Joan Trumpauer Mulholland (born September 14, 1941) is an American civil rights activist who was active in the 1960s.
-She was one of the Freedom Riders who was arrested in Jackson, Mississippi in 1961, and was confined for two months in the Maximum Security Unit of the Mississippi State Penitentiary (known as "Parchman Farm").
-The following year she was the first white student to enroll at Tougaloo College in Jackson, Mississippi and served as the local secretary of the Student Nonviolent Coordinating Committee (SNCC).
+She was one of the Freedom Riders who was arrested in Jackson, Mississippi, in 1961, and was confined for two months in the Maximum Security Unit of the Mississippi State Penitentiary (known as "Parchman Farm").
+The following year she was the first white student to enroll at Tougaloo College in Jackson, Mississippi, and served as the local secretary of the Student Nonviolent Coordinating Committee (SNCC).

 She later worked as a teacher, and after her retirement she established the Joan Trumpauer Mulholland Foundation.
 The foundation is dedicated to educating youth about the Civil Rights Movement and how to become activists in their communities.

 Early life

-Joan Mulholland, born as Joan Trumpauer in Washington, D.C., was raised in Arlington, Virginia.
+Joan Mulholland, born as Joan Trumpauer in Washington, D.C., was raised in nearby Arlington, Virginia.

 Her great-grandparents were slave owners in Georgia, and after the United States Civil War, they became sharecroppers.
 Her mother was the first in her family to marry a "Yankee".
 Both of her parents had government jobs.